Clinical Conference Series 2025-2026

 Continuing Education

-This one-day conference provides a maximum of 4.5 credit hours of Category I continuing education for counseling and social work.
+Each one-day online Clinical Conference provides a maximum of 2.75 credit hours of Category I continuing education for counseling and social work.
+The November Hybrid conference is a longer day.
+It offers a maximum of x credit hours of Category I continuing education for counseling and social work.
 You must register for CEs prior to the event.
 We are unable to offer them after the event.
 Due to clinical confidentiality, recordings for the Clinical Conferences are not available for later viewing.

 REQUIREMENTS FOR CE ELIGIBILITY:

 Attend each live streamed or in-person class in its entirety.
-The conference coordinator will note your attendance.
+The CE coordinator will note your attendance.
+We do not offer partial credits for partial attendance.

-Enable video and show your name on screen so that you are visible throughout the entirety of the class, except during designated breaks or lunch.
+If livestreamed, enable video and show your name on screen so that you are visible throughout the entirety of the conference, except during designated breaks or lunch.

 Submit a completed evaluation no more than 60 days after the event.
 Shortly after the submission of your completed evaluation, you will be emailed a certificate.